MAILEX: Email Event and Argument Extraction: Taxonomy for Email Event Extraction

-\newparagraph{Deliver Data:} The event is triggered when the sender provides or commits to provide certain data. \begin{quote} Example 1: \Example{\TW{Attached} for your review \Arg{\TW{the summary} of our meeting}{Data IdString}.} {(\deliveraction: Positive)};\\ Example 2: \Example{I \TW{don't have} \Arg{\TW{that}}{Data IdString}.} (\deliveraction: Negative) \end{quote} For Deliver events, we introduce ``Confirmation'' (positive, negative, or tentative\footnote{Rarely people may give uncertain responses such as ``I'm not sure''; in that case, we mark it as ``Unsure''.}) as a meta semantic role, affirming if the sender can provide the requested data information (when the Noun Act is \emph{Data}), \nop{acknowledging the sender's (or others') presence in meetings or action events (when the Noun Act is \emph{Meeting Data} or \emph{Action Data}).
-The confirmation could be seen as a kind of ``data'' as well.
-In a conversational email setting, people often respond with a short answer ``Sure'' or ``No, it doesn't work'' when the other party requests something.
-Introducing the Confirmation role allows us to capture the sender's intent even though no concrete event information could be extracted from the short answer.} or acknowledge their attendance in meetings or participation in action events (when the Noun Act is \emph{Meeting Data} or \emph{Action Data}).
+\newparagraph{Deliver Data:} The event is triggered when the sender provides or commits to provide certain data. \begin{quote} Example: \Example{\TW{Attached} for your review \Arg{\TW{the summary} of our meeting}{Data IdString}.} {(\deliveraction: Positive)} \end{quote} For Deliver events, we introduce ``Confirmation'' (positive, negative, or tentative\footnote{Rarely people may give uncertain responses such as ``I'm not sure''; in that case, we mark it as ``Unsure''.}) as a meta semantic role, affirming if the sender can provide the requested data information (i.e., when the noun act is \emph{Data}), or acknowledge their attendance in meetings or participation in action events (i.e., when the noun act is \emph{Meeting Data} or \emph{Action Data}).
 Notably, the Confirmation role could be perceived as a form of ``data'' as well.
 In a conversational email setting, people often reply with brief responses such as ``Sure'' or ``No, it doesn't work'' when someone makes a request.
 By introducing the Confirmation role, we can discern the sender's intent even though no concrete event information may be extracted from a short answer.